Pueblo woman allegedly stabs husband to death in senior living facility

 The PPD said detectives responded and a suspect was arrested on the charge of second-degree murder.

-The PPD has now confirmed to KRDO13 that 72-year-old Kathy Lawton is accused of stabbing her 85-year-old husband to death in the independent living facility in which they were living.
+The PPD confirmed to KRDO13 that 72-year-old Kathy Lawton is accused of stabbing her 85-year-old husband to death in the independent living facility in which they were living.

 The Pueblo County Coroner has identified the victim as 85-year-old Larry Lawton.

-A fight between Larry and Kathy Lawton was overheard by a neighbor at Bonaventure, according to arrest records that was at 4 p.m.
-Kathy was found screaming in the lobby about her husband Larry's death less than two hours later.
+A fight between Larry and Kathy Lawton was overheard by a neighbor at Bonaventure at 4 p.m., according to arrest records.
+Kathy was found screaming in the lobby about her husband Larry’s death less than two hours later.

-When the Bonaventure staff asked Kathy Lawton what happened, she allegedly blamed her husband's death on "old age."
-However, when the police arrived they say Kathy told them Larry had fallen and didn't get up.
+When the Bonaventure staff asked Kathy Lawton what happened, she allegedly blamed her husband’s death on “old age.”
+However, when the police arrived they say Kathy Latwon told them Larry Lawton had fallen and didn’t get up, documents show.

 The Bonaventure Senior Living Facility is mourning the loss of its resident.
 The facility released the following statement: